chaoren/vim-wordmotion/README.md

 let g:wordmotion_prefix = '<Leader>'
 ```
 NOTE: does not apply to the `<C-R><C-W>` and `<C-R><C-A>` mappings.\
-NOTE: no effect if default mappings are disabled.
+NOTE: no effect if `g:wordmotion_nomap` is enabled.

 Use `g:wordmotion_mappings` to individually replace the default word motion
 mappings.\